Jonathan6/Website-Recoded-For-Accessibility/README.md

-# BCHW1
+# Website Recoded For Accessibility
-First homework assignment for University of Washington Boot Camp Purpose is to find and correct bugs in a basic website containing HTML, CSS, and Javascript.
+Looking at a website full of inefficiencies and looking how to improve the semantics and accessibility.